JoshData/python-email-validator/README.md

 normalization](https://en.wikipedia.org/wiki/Unicode_equivalence) of the
-whole address (which turns characters plus [combining characters](https://en.wikipedia.org/wiki/Combining_character) into precomposed characters where possible and replaces certain Unicode characters (such as angstrom and ohm) with other equivalent code points (a-with-ring and omega, respectively)), replacement of [fullwidth and halfwidth characters](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms) in the domain part, and possibly other [UTS46](http://unicode.org/reports/tr46) mappings on the domain part.
+whole address (which turns characters plus [combining characters](https://en.wikipedia.org/wiki/Combining_character) into precomposed characters where possible, replacement of [fullwidth and halfwidth characters](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms) in the domain part, possibly other [UTS46](http://unicode.org/reports/tr46) mappings on the domain part, and conversion from Punycode to Unicode characters.

 (See [RFC 6532 (internationalized email) section 3.1](https://tools.ietf.org/html/rfc6532#section-3.1) and [RFC 5895